liporuwcha/b___common_code_for_the_framework/README.md

 VSCode have an integrated terminal where I can work inside the CRUSTDE container easily. this is where I can use `psql`.

-To forward the port 5432 to make it accessible from the parent Debian and Windows OS, I can open [SSH secure tunneling](https://builtin.com/software-engineering-perspectives/ssh-port-forwarding) from Windows git-bash:
+To forward the port 5432 to make it accessible from the parent Debian and Windows OS, I can open [secure SSH tunneling](https://builtin.com/software-engineering-perspectives/ssh-port-forwarding) from Windows git-bash:

 ```bash
 sshadd crustde